 Don Bluth's The Pebble and the Penguin does this several times in the film, but this becomes the most obvious during the climatic battle between Hubie and Drake at the end, where the cel-shaded pieces of staircase are the ones that Drake punches away while trying to attack Hubie.

-There's a fair bit of this in The Secret of NIMH too.
 While the characters' fairly straightforward animation is understandable in contrast to the sumptuously painted backgrounds, when something in the background needs animating, it can be rather jarring.
 The mud sloshing around the Brisby's house as they're trying to move it is particularly obvious.

 Plus the scene where Mrs. Brisby pushes out the water dish to escape the cage.
 It changes between static painting and movable cartoon in every edit.